 Marion Rosenberg, O.B.E.

 Marion co-founded BAFTA LA and was its Co-Chair from 1987 to 1995.
 Until 2008 she served as Chair of the UK Film Council US Advisory Board.
-She has served on the Board of the Association of Talent Agents, is a member of the Academy of Motion Pictures Arts and Science and has served on the Board of the North American Foundation for the University of Manchester (NAFUM).
-Rosenberg has also served on the Board of Women In Film and on the Board of Trustees of the Women In Film Foundation.
-She received the Britannicus Award from the British-American Chamber of Commerce in 1996.
-In 2001, Queen Elizabeth II made her an Officer of the Order of the British Empire (O.B.E.) for services to the British Film Industry.
-In 2019 Marion was inducted into the Personal Managers Hall of Fame.
+She has served on the Board of the Association of Talent Agents, is a member of the Motion Picture Academy of Arts and Sciences and has served on the Board of the North American Foundation for the University of Manchester (NAFUM).
+She has also served on the Board of Women In Film and on the Board of Trustees of the Women In Film Foundation.
+In 2017 she co-founded GreenLight Women, a non-profit organisation dedicated to supporting women over 40 in the entertainment industry.